-Australia is one of the most urbanised countries in the World, with a higher percentage of the population living in an urban area than England, the U.S., France whilst marginally trailing Brazil.
-This means that fewer of our citizens have a connection with agriculture and an understanding of how amazing and diverse the agricultural industry really is.
+Australia is one of the most urbanised countries in the World, with a higher percentage of the population living in an urban area than England, the U.S. and even France, whilst marginally trailing Brazil.
+This means that fewer Australians have a connection with agriculture and an understanding of how amazing and diverse the agricultural industry really is.
 From physicists to chemists; biologists, agronomists, economists and computer science to mathematics, modeling and sociology; welders, manufacturers and heavy fitters, agriculture really has it all.
 AgriEducate is here to dispel the myths surrounding the agricultural industry and provide balanced, informative pieces for everyone to understand and enjoy.

 What’s on Offer?